ysmike/alchemy/readme.md

 cd alchemy/backend && npm i && cd ../frontend && npm i
 ```

-- Add the files that store environment variables in frontend and backend
+- Add the files that store environment variables in the frontend and backend
 - Run the backend server in development mode
 ```
 cd ../backend && npm run dev